This issue can occur when one of the following happens:

 - Your copy of Lightroom may not be genuine.

-Solution: Ensure that Apple Photos Library is not damaged or locked and try again.
-To learn how to solve this issue, refer to the Apple's documentation How to use the Photos library repair tool.
+- Ensure that Apple Photos Library is not damaged or locked and try again.
+To learn more, refer to the Apple's documentation How to use the Photos library repair tool.

 Error: Apple Photos works on HEIF images and videos in order to make them ready for migration.
 While the processing is going on, some assets might not be available for migration.
 This processing may take several minutes based on the number and size of HEIF assets.

-Solution: Wait for Apple Photos to complete the processing so that all the assets can be migrated.
+Solution: Wait for a few minutes for Apple Photos to complete the processing so that all the assets can be migrated.
+Click Check Again if the error is still displayed.

 Error: Not enough cloud storage.
 Please upgrade your storage limit.
 Once you reach your current limit, new photos will not be synced to the Creative Cloud and will only be stored locally.